erancha/rabbitmq-rpc/README.md

 ### RabbitMQ Communication Pattern

 This application uses RabbitMQ's Topic Exchange pattern with RPC (Remote Procedure Call) for communication between the Web API and Worker services.
 Messages are published to a topic exchange with specific routing keys, and the Worker Service binds its queues to patterns to receive relevant messages.
-Each request includes a temporary reply queue and correlation ID for RPC communication, enabling the Worker to process requests and send responses back to the Web API.
+Each WebApi instance maintains a durable reply queue, with correlation IDs for routing RPC responses, enabling the Worker to process requests and send responses back to the Web API.

 **Key Concepts:**

 - **Exchange**: A topic exchange named `todo-app-exchange` routes messages based on routing keys
 - **Routing Keys**: Structured patterns (e.g., `user.created`, `todo.updated`) for message routing
 - **Queue Bindings**: Worker queues bound to patterns (`user.*`, `todo.*`) for message filtering
-- **Reply Queues & Correlation IDs**: Each RPC request creates a temporary reply queue and unique correlation ID to track responses (see **considerations** below)
+- **Reply Queues & Correlation IDs**: All RPC requests from a WebApi instance share a single durable reply queue and unique correlation ID to track responses (see **considerations** below)

 **Error Handling & Reliability:**